**Updated 1-15-2025

 Rebuttals:

 o One of the major problems in advocating the community-standards approach can be seen in the diversity of standards.
 Just because a majority advocates for standards, this does not make the standards unified or justifiable.
 In other words, these standards can ebb and flow based on the powers within the HOA.
-To live in such an environment robs the homeowner of freedom that should not be forfeited.
+To live in such an environment robs the homeowner of freedom of speech that should not be forfeited.

 o Typical HOA conflicts include collecting late fees without providing notice, rate increases, and issuing fines without adhering to Texas law requirements.